fedspendingtransparency/usaspending-api/using_the_api.md

       "value": "treasury"
     }
     ```
     * `fy` - Evaluates if the field (generally should be a datetime field) falls within the federal fiscal year specified as `value`. `value` should be a 4-digit integer specifying the fiscal year.
 An example of a fiscal year is FY 2017 which runs from October 1st 2016 to September 30th 2017.
+Does not need `value_format` as it is assumed.
     ```
     {
       "field": "date_signed",